Local saturation and square everywhere: The final model

-From now on, when we refer to the Radin forcing $\mathbb Q_u$ as described above, we mean the one defined in our preparatory model using the above specification of the $\mathbb P(\alpha,\beta)$.
+For the remainder of this article, when we refer to the forcings $\mathbb R_u$ and $\mathbb R_u'$, we mean those defined in our preparatory model using the above specifications.
 The important feature of our version of Radin forcing, which is not shared by Cummings' version, is the chain condition: